salmaanahmed/PaginatedTableView/README.md

         onSuccess?(moreDataAvailable)
     }
 ```
+The latest release supports swiping cells and listening to scroll changes, please see example for more features.

 **Step 5: Enjoy**
 Yeah!
 Thats all.
 You now have paginated table view with infinite scroll along with pull to refresh :heart: